Pyramid Head: In other media

 Pyramid Head makes an appearance in the 2006 film adaptation of Silent Hill as "Red Pyramid", and is portrayed by Roberto Campanella.
 In the film, the psyches of the female characters shaped the character's physical appearance.
 Gans claimed that replicating the character's head exactly and having the actor move while wearing it proved to be impractical; he noted that, despite the name, Pyramid Head actually wore "a basin" instead of a triangle-shaped helmet.
 Red Pyramid's sword and helmet were constructed out of lightweight material painted to appear heavy.
 For the role, Campanella wore a "five-part prosthetic"; it took two-and-a-half to three hours to get him into costume and make-up.
 His boots had a hidden 15 in sole which made him just under 7 ft tall.
 Patrick Tatopoulos, who worked on the make-up effects and monsters, enjoyed the project of designing the character.
 According to him, Red Pyramid serves as a symbol of the town's darkness and harbinger of its changed character.
 Gans considered the monsters of the film "a mockery of human beings", and commented: "The real monsters are the people, the cultists who tortured Alessa.
 When I approached the film, I knew that it was impossible to represent the monsters as simply beasts that jump on you."

-In the 2012 film Silent Hill: Revelation, the Pyramid Head, once more portrayed by Roberto Campanella, is both a monster and a guardian.
+In the 2012 film Silent Hill: Revelation, Pyramid Head, once more portrayed by Roberto Campanella, is both a monster and a guardian.
 More than once, it saves Sharon from the forces of Silent Hill.
 This is explained by its loyalty to Alessa: since Heather is the good half of Alessa's soul, it sees them as the same being and is thus bound to protect both from harm.
 Pyramid Head is also seen controlling the carousel where Heather and Alessa face off against each other, then it kills the cult leader Claudia Wolf after the amulet shows her inner, monstrous nature.